 In the end, you are what you believe you are.

-It is not an easy thing to support yourself with art or to be an artist, but I have come to believe it’s not something you can choose.
+It is not easy to support yourself with art or be an artist, but I have come to believe it’s not something you can choose.

-It’s a gift you are given, an outlet you can use to escape or to impact others with, through messages or beauty or even just helping make an event special.
+It’s a gift you are given, an outlet you can use to escape or to impact others through messages or beauty, or even just help make an event special.

 Whether it’s a comic book, an intricately cut broom handle, or a masterpiece, it is looked upon as all being art.

-There is no division, there is no right or wrong way to make or enjoy art.
+There is no right or wrong way to make or enjoy art.

 Bill Shafer: Owner of Hyaena Gallery in Burbank, California

-Bill is such an inspiration when it comes to following your passion.
+Bill is such an inspiration in following your passion.

-He took personal tragedy of what he thought would be his path, and dug deep to envision a path surrounded by creativity that would feed his soul in the same way.
+He took a personal tragedy of what he thought would be his path and dug deep to envision a path surrounded by creativity.

-Bill specifically seeks to show artists that have a unique voice that is not often seen in traditional galleries, but that evokes something in the viewer.
+Bill specifically seeks to show artists with a unique voice rarely seen in traditional galleries but evokes something in the viewer.